egonw/blog2/_posts/2009-09-04-nmrshiftdb-enters-rdfopenmoleculesnet-2.markdown

 finally reinstall [Virtuoso](http://www.openlinksw.com/wiki/main/Main/VOSDownload).

-There are precompiled binaries for [Ubuntu](https://launchpad.net/~wdaniels/+archive/ppa) and [Debian](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=508048), but Michel encouraged me to use version 6 when [he visited us](http://chem-bla-ics.blogspot.com/2009/06/michel-dumontier-at-uppsala-university.html).
+There are precompiled binaries for [Ubuntu](https://launchpad.net/~wdaniels/+archive/ppa) and [Debian](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=508048), but Michel encouraged me to use version 6 when [he visited us <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2009/06/26/michel-dumontier-at-uppsala-university.html).
 And so I compiled and install [6.0.0.TP1](https://sourceforge.net/projects/virtuoso/files/virtuoso-devel/6.0.0-TP1/) on the public server, while I do have the binary debs for 5.0.12 on my laptop.
 With some basic Apache magic, I hooked up the SPARQL end point of the server to the web: